havilah-12/LabReport_Analyzer/README.md

 ---
 # 📌 Notes

+- Flask server uses *SQLite (in-memory)* by default
+- PostgreSQL schema is available for production setup
+- NLP logic is implemented in semantic_analysis/ using *spaCy* and rule-based logic
+- Frontend consumes the REST API exposed by the backend
 - Database schema in `db_schema/schema.sql` — load before running app.
 - ORM models defined in `models.py` (SQLAlchemy).
 - Input validation rules in `schema.py` (max 250 chars, non-empty).